lashford/modern-web-template/tutorial/index.md

      }
 	```

-see the full implementation of the Users Play controller [here](https://github.com/lashford/modern-web-template/blob/master/app/controllers/Users.scala)
+see the full implementation of the *Users Controller* [here](https://github.com/lashford/modern-web-template/blob/master/app/controllers/Users.scala)

 And your done!
-At this point you have the ability to Write and Read JSON documents to Mongo from the controller.
+At this point you have the ability to Write and Read JSON documents to MongoDB from the controller.
 Although a controller on its own is pretty useless without a wiring in the Routes.

 ### Play REST API